Witnessing a Traumatic Event

-A traumatic event can affect you emotionally, physically and mentally.
+A traumatic event can affect someone emotionally, physically, and mentally.
 These feelings are normal and will usually pass within a few weeks.
-Below are some common feelings you may have after a traumatic event.
+Below are some common feelings someone may have after a traumatic event:

 - Continued thoughts and images of the event.